matteoventuri7/MinimalApiCrud/README.md

 It works with .NET Minimal API and .NET 6 and the implementation is covered by unit tests at 100%

 Keep in mind that this library try to offer a base set of CRUD endpoints.
 If you need to customize something you have to write your endpoint.

+## Important change log

+**1.1.1 -> 1.2.0**
+Methods "GetAll" and "Filter" now will return an object with the total count and the items instead of only the items.

 ## Methods